dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_approve_collection

-Entitles a `spender`, indicated through an `Account`, to transfer NFTs on behalf of the caller of this method from `account { owner = caller; subaccount = from_subaccount; }`, where `caller` is the caller of this method (and the token owner principal) and `from_subaccount` is the subaccount of the token owner principal the approval should apply to (i.e., the subaccount which the tokens can be transferred out from).
-The call resets the expiration date, memo, and creation timestamp for the approval to the specified values in case an approval for the `spender` and `from_subaccount` already exists for a token.
+Entitles a `spender`, indicated through an `Account`, to transfer NFTs on behalf of the caller of this method from `account { owner = caller; subaccount = from_subaccount; }`, where `caller` is the caller of this method (and the token owner principal) and `from_subaccount` is the subaccount of the token owner principal the approval should apply to (i.e., the subaccount which the tokens can be transferred out from and the tokens must be on).
+The call resets the expiration date, memo, and creation timestamp for the approval to the specified values in case an approval for the `spender` already exists for a token.

 The ledger SHOULD reject the call if the spender account owner is equal to the caller account owner.